 Salmeterol xinafoate is a white powder with a molecular weight of 603.8, and the empirical formula is C25H37NO4•C11H8O3.
 It is freely soluble in methanol; slightly soluble in ethanol, chloroform, and isopropanol; and sparingly soluble in water.

-SEREVENT DISKUS (salmeterol xinafoate) is a specially designed plastic device containing a double-foil blister strip of a powder formulation of salmeterol xinafoate intended for oral inhalation only.
-Each blister on the double-foil strip within the device contains 50 mcg of salmeterol administered as the salmeterol xinafoate salt in 12.5 mg of formulation containing lactose (which contains milk proteins).
-After a blister containing medication is opened by activating the device, the medication is dispersed into the airstream created by the patient inhaling through the mouthpiece.
+SEREVENT DISKUS is a teal green plastic inhaler containing a foil blister strip.
+Each blister on the strip contains a white powder mix of micronized salmeterol xinafoate salt (72.5 mcg, equivalent to 50 mcg of salmeterol base) in 12.5 mg of formulation containing lactose monohydrate (which contains milk proteins).
+After the inhaler is activated, the powder is dispersed into the airstream created by the patient inhaling through the mouthpiece.

 The actual amount of drug delivered to the lung will depend on patient factors, such as inspiratory flow profile.